akazukin5151/approportionment/README.md

 #           - average:    Average colors of all parties, weighted by their number of seats
 #
 #   -p, --party-to-colorize <PARTY_TO_COLORIZE>
 #           If color is continuous or discrete, number of seats for which party?
-If color is average, all party colors will be blended so this is ignored
+If color is average, this is ignored as all party colors will be blended
 #
+#   -o, --out-dir <OUT_DIR>
+#           The directory to save output plots
+#
 #   -h, --help
 #           Print help information (use `-h` for a summary)

-cargo run -- --color continuous --party-to-colorize C
+cargo run -- --color continuous --party-to-colorize C --out-dir examples/number-of-winners
 ```

 # See also